Griffiths, Proceedings of the Biological Society of Washington 27(6): 28, 1914

 Opuntia confusa is an interesting prickly pear because some cladodes have spination similar to that of O. engelmannii, whereas other cladodes have spination similar to that of O. dulcis.

 In some of the obovate to subcircular pads the spines are longer than on other pads.
 These longer spines are heavy, angular, and spreading as in O. engelmannii.
 Three or more major spines may be present.
 In contrast, spines on other pads are slender, one porrect and one deflexed (O. dulcis like).
-Thus, there are two different types of spination in O. confusa that occur on different pads of the same plant.
+Thus, there are two different types of spination in O. confusa that occur on different plants or even on different pads of the same plant.

 The yellow flowers are 5-8 cm in diameter and darken to red or dark orange with age.
 Filaments are yellow and anthers are yellow.
 The style is pale and the stigma is green.
 Fruit is short-pyriform to subglobose and red.
 The fruit has a noticeable bloom that is lost at complete ripening at which time the fruit is dull red.
 Fruit spines may be reddish-brown.